SAMatcher: Co-Visibility Modeling with Segment Anything for Robust Feature Matching

 1State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University

-IEEE Transactions on Geoscience and Remote Sensing (Under Review)
+IEEE Transactions on Image Processing (Under Review)

-*Corresponding Authors
+*Corresponding Author

 introduction